luismiguelcasadodiaz/Born2beRoot/README.md

 ##### sudo group policy
-According to what we read when we execute `visudo` commnad, we have to create a `configuration` file,  inside `/etc/sudoers.d` folder, where we will insert a set of directives.
+According to what we read when we execute `visudo` command, we have to create a `configuration` file,  inside `/etc/sudoers.d` folder, where we will insert a set of directives.

 Authentication using sudo has to be limited to 3 attempts in the event of an incorrect password.